President of the Liberal Democrats: 1994

 There were 114 spoilt/rejected ballots.

 1992

 There were 71 spoilt/rejected ballots.

 1990

 There were 55 spoilt/rejected ballots.

 Elections in the 1980s

 1988

 There were 448 spoilt/rejected ballots.

+Vice President

+The Vice President's role is to increase engagement with ethnic minority communities; the first Vice President was first elected in 2019.
+The role was also known as the "Vice President BaME" prior to 2021.

+Prior to 2021, the vice president was elected by the Federal Board rather than by party members, and did not have a vote at the Federal Board.